HariharanJayashankar/HariharanJayashankar.github.io/_pages/about.md

 I am currently a first year graduate student at the University of Maryland, College Park.

-I hope to pursue a PhD in Economics soon.
+I am pursuing a PhD in Economics soon.
 My wider interests are inequality, financial inclusion, and monetary policy.

 {% include base_path %}